xiaowuc2/xiaowuc2/README.md

  I’m an undergraduate machine learning researcher, currently working on research projects pertaining to Computer Vision and Deep Learning.
 I've experience in both industrial research and academic research in the field of Machine Learning and Computer Vision.
- I will be applying for a masters/PhD in Computer Vision/Theoretical AI.
+I'm willing to acquire more advanced knowledge in the field of Artificial Intelligence, Machine Learning and Data Science.

 <br>